Categories

 Option 2: Planning By Design can conduct a Planning Appraisal

 Engaging the services of a planning consultant, such as Planning By Design, can be highly beneficial when considering an extension.
 We can provide a comprehensive planning appraisal, evaluating the feasibility and potential issues of your proposed project.
-Expert advice from a planning consultant can give you an indication of the likelihood of obtaining full planning permission.
-Additionally, they can assist in developing a robust planning application, increasing the chances of a successful outcome.
-By utilizing the services of Planning By Design, you are enhancing your chances of obtaining the necessary planning permission for your dream extension.
+Expert advice from a planning consultant can give you an indication of the likelihood of obtaining full planning permission for extensions

-How to apply for Planning Permission for Extensions?
+How to apply for Planning Permission for Extensions

 What is the benefit of engaging an architect?

-Engaging an Architect and a structural engineer for your extension project can offer several benefits.
-Architects ensure that your plans are feasible and meet building codes.
-They can help design a functional and aesthetically pleasing extension that meets your needs.
 Additionally, architects can produce accurate scale drawings to pass the council’s validation process, while a structural engineer can ensure that the extension is structurally sound and meets all necessary safety requirements.

 What is the benefit of engaging a Town Planner?

 Engaging a Town Planner can be highly beneficial when seeking planning permission for your extension.
 They offer expert guidance, ensuring compliance with local authority regulations and advising on feasibility.
-They handle planning applications, including the community infrastructure levy, saving you time and potential legal issues.
-Working with a Town Planner streamlines the process and maximizes your chances of success.

 How Long Does It Take to Get Planning Permission?

-The time it takes to obtain planning permission for an extension can vary, but the statutory time frame is 8 weeks for householder applications.
-Factors such as project complexity and local planning authority workload can affect approval time.
-Submitting a well-prepared application and allowing 3 to 6 months is recommended.
-Hiring a professional planner can streamline the process.
+The time it takes to obtain planning permission for extensions can vary, but the statutory time frame is 8 weeks for householder applications.

 What Happens If You Don’t Obtain The Necessary Planning Permission?

-If you don’t obtain the necessary planning permission for your extension, you risk receiving an enforcement notice from the local council.
-This can lead to potential legal repercussions, fines, and the need to undo any unauthorized construction work at your expense.
-Additionally, not having proper planning permission can potentially devalue your property and cause difficulties in selling or remortgaging it.
+If you don’t obtain the necessary planning permission for extensions, you risk receiving an enforcement notice from the local council.
+This can lead to potential legal repercussions, fines, and the need to undo any unauthorised construction work at your expense.

 How much does Planning Permission cost for an extension?

-Planning permission costs for extensions can vary.
-Use our Free Online Cost Calculator for an instant estimate on architectural design and planning permission.
 Council application fees in England range from £206 to £462.
 Be prepared for potential costs associated with plan amendments or resubmissions, as well as delays during the planning process.

 Do you need help or advice on planning permission for your extension?

 Need help or advice on obtaining planning permission for your extension?
 Resources like the Planning Portal or your local council website may provide some information, although it can be confusing and seem contradictory in some cases.
-Consulting with a professional town planner who is familiar with local and national regulations can provide you more clarity for your extension.
-Contact Us for a free no-obligation consultation.

-All News & FAQs
+More News & FAQs